Joshuaclymer/GameBench/README.md

 sh ./scripts/<script_name>.sh
 ```

-Alternatively, you can run `api.play_game.play_game` directly from a Python script in the top-level directory.
+Alternatively, you can run `api.play_game.play_game` directly from a Python script created in the top-level directory.

 ### `llm-reasoners` dependency